Cogmasters/concord/README.md

 #### Special compilation flags

 The following section outlines flags that can be attached to the Makefile if you wish to override the default compilation behavior with additional functionalities.
+Example:

 ```console
 $ CFLAGS="-DCCORD_SIGINTCATCH -DCCORD_VOICE" make